 You’ve got to be a serious high roller to even think about staying in the insane suites of the Fantasy Tower, like the two-floor Hardwood Suite, complete with basketball court, or the coyly named Make Good Choices Suite, which clocks in at 1,470 square feet with two bedrooms and a sleek living-room area accented by a long onyx wet bar.
 The real stunner is the Damien Hirst-designed Empathy Suite, which goes for something like $200,000 for two nights.
 Over-the-top does not begin to describe this 9,000-square-foot homage to excess, which includes massage tables, a salt relaxation room, and a hot tub that juts out from the side of the building, all with Hirst’s signature touches.
 His artwork features prominently as well, such as a shark in formaldehyde (similar to the one on the casino floor).

-The Ivory Tower (home of the still-pimped-out Real World Suite).
-The original building of the Palms, with its 428 guest rooms, even at 440 square feet, is still super swank.
+The Ivory Tower (home of the still-pimped-out Real World Suite), is the original building of the Palms, and with its 428 guest rooms, is still super swank, even at 440 square feet.
 Warm wood furnishings nicely play off the fuchsia, teal, and silver of the throw blanket and chaise lounge.
-A stark-white bathroom is meant to evoke being in the spa, and it’s pretty close, with open showers (no tubs, sorry), frosted glass and lots of marble.
-If you really need to stretch out, upgrade to the Superior Room with its Jacuzzi, or if you’re feeling especially fancy, a 1,200-square-foot one-bedroom at Palms Place, which features a state-of-the-art whirlpool bathtub.
+A stark-white bathroom is meant to evoke being in the spa, and it’s pretty close, with open showers (no tubs, sorry), frosted glass, and lots of marble.
+If you really need to stretch out, upgrade to a Superior Room with a Jacuzzi, or if you’re feeling especially fancy, a 1,200-square-foot one-bedroom at Palms Place with a state-of-the-art whirlpool bathtub.